SAP-samples/teched2022-AD180/exercises/Exercise_1/README.md

 <br>![](/exercises/Exercise_1/images/product.png)

-8. Create a new entity "order" in similar fashion.
+8. Create a new entity "Order" in similar fashion.
 You can return to the main view by clicking outside any of the entities.

 <br>![](/exercises/Exercise_1/images/product-and-order.png)